14 College Event Ideas Students Will Actually Attend

 Contact local businesses to sell tasty treats or invite energy drink vendors to get the party started.
 Promote prizes, online recognition, and some serious bragging rights.

-What attracts millennials to events?
+What attracts Gen Z to campus events?

 Put these college event ideas to good use today!